Republic Express Airlines

-Republic Express Airlines (RPX Airlines) is a cargo airline based in Jakarta, Indonesia.
+Republic Express Airlines (RPX Airlines) was a cargo airline based in Jakarta, Indonesia.
 It operates domestic and regional cargo services.
 Republic Express Airlines is listed in category 2 by Indonesian Civil Aviation Authority for airline safety quality.

 History

 The airline was established in 2001 and started operations on 17 October 2001.
-It is wholly owned by the RPX Group.
+It was wholly owned by the RPX Group.
 Since 1985 RPX has been the licensee in Indonesia for Federal Express.

-The European Union's ban on the airline operations have been lifted.
+The airline ceased operations in 2010 and its only remaining aircraft was stored in Jayapura until 2015.

 Destinations

-The airline flies to Batam, Jakarta, Kuala Lumpur, Surabaya, Balikpapan, Makassar, Pekanbaru and Surakarta.
+The airline's destinations included Batam, Jakarta, Kuala Lumpur, Surabaya, Balikpapan, Makassar, Pekanbaru and Surakarta.

 Fleet

-As of December 2012, the Republic Express Airlines fleet includes:
+In 2006, the Republic Express Airlines fleet included: